jrtorresb/jrtorresb/README.md

 ## Hi there 👋
+### My name is Robert
-I'm a Machine Learning Engineer
+I am a Mathematician and Professional Machine Learning Engineer - Google Cloud Certified
 <!--
 **jrtorresb/jrtorresb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.